bibanon/dagobah-scraper/README.md

 		python 1-gallery-scraper.py 1 262

 2. The next step is to grab all comments and tags for each item.
-This can take a few hours: if you lose connection, continue where you left off: change the start page to the last one you've edited.
+This can take a few hours: if you lose connection, you can continue where you left off: change the start page to the last one you've edited.

 		python 2-comment-scraper.py 1 262

+3. We can generate a list of files to scrape, and figure out the total filesize of the page range chosen.
+The list can then be used by wget or grab-site.

+        python 3-list-files.py 1 262

-3. Finally, we need to download the flash files themselves.
-This script will obtain the filenames and scrape the flash files.
-If you lose connection, continue where you left off: change the start page to the last one you've edited.
+4. Optionally, you can download the items using the included script.
+This script will obtain the filenames and scrape the flash files, putting them in folders named by their first two characters (to reduce strain on file explorers).
+If you lose connection, you can continue where you left off: change the start page to the last one you've edited.

-        python 3-download-items.py 1 262
+        python 4-download-items.py 1 262

 Everything is stored under `dagobah`, from the JSON gallery page dumps in `gallery/` to the `images/` folder.
-All images are sorted into folders named by their first two characters (to reduce strain on file explorers).

-You can use this exported data to create your own web viewable Macrochan!
-Though please, make a real API with generated JSON, so we won't have to go through this horrifying export process again.